Gesie van Deventer: Political career

 Van Deventer later joined the Democratic Alliance.
 She was nominated as the party's mayoral candidate for the Drakenstein Local Municipality for the local government elections of 18 May 2011.
 The DA won a majority of seats on the council, defeating an ANC-led coalition that had previously governed the municipality.
 Van Deventer was then elected mayor with former Independent Democrats councillor Conrad Poole as her deputy.

 Van Deventer was elected to the Western Cape Provincial Parliament in the 2014 provincial election, however, she decided to give up her seat in order to continue serving as mayor of the Drakenstein.
 Former Cederberg Local Municipality councillor Matlhodi Maseko was appointed to take up Van Deventer's seat in the provincial parliament.

 In 2016, Stellenbosch mayor Conrad Sidego announced that he would not be running for re-election as mayor.
 Van Deventer was nominated as the DA's mayoral candidate for Stellenbosch and resigned as Drakenstein mayor in May 2016.
-Her deputy, Conrad Poole, was voted in as her successor. the DA achieved a landslide victory in the Stellenbosch Local Municipality in the election on 3 August 2016.
+Her deputy, Conrad Poole, was voted in as her successor.
+The DA achieved a landslide victory in the Stellenbosch Local Municipality in the election on 3 August 2016.
 On 15 August 2016, Van Deventer was elected mayor with councillor Nyaniso Jindela as her deputy.

 In November 2019, Jindela was elected speaker while councillor Wilhelmina Petersen was elected deputy mayor.
 A year later, Jindela and Petersen swapped positions.

 In September 2021, Van Deventer was renominated as the DA's mayoral candidate for the Stellenbosch Local Municipality for the election of 1 November 2021.
 The DA retained control of the municipality, albeit with a smaller majority in the municipal council.

 On 15 November 2021, Van Deventer was re-elected as mayor for a second five-year term.
 Her re-election made history as she is the first mayor of the Stellenbosch municipality to serve two consecutive terms.

+In October 2024, Van Deventer announced that she would be retiring from politics at the end of November 2024.
+Deputy mayor Jeremy fasser was elected to succeed her as mayor of the municipality.